ClickHouse/NoiSQL/README.md

 ## Limitations

 I didn't find a good way to implement filters (low-pass, high-pass, band-pass, etc).
-It does not have Fourier transform, and we cannot operate on frequency domain.
+It does not have Fourier transform, and we cannot operate on the frequency domain.
 Although moving average can suffice as a simple filter.

 ## Further Directions